 Dawn on the Ranch

 In the blue twilight of a spring morning, the bubbly chorus of Lark Buntings, tinkling voices of Horned Larks, and flutelike songs of Western Meadowlarks ring through the shortgrass prairie.
 As the orange sun emerges, blue grama (Bouteloua gracilis), buffalo grass (Bouteloua dactyloides), and other native grasses begin to glow, punctuated by the yellows, whites, purples, and oranges of native flowers.
-Burrowing Owls poke their heads out of the Black-tailed Prairie Dog towns scattered across the ranch.
+Burrowing Owls poke their heads out of the Black-tailed Prairie Dog towns scattered across the landscape.
 From the marshes surrounding Big Sandy Creek, Black Rails sing their nasal ki-ki-doo!

 Walking between the herds of cattle, it feels that the prairie rolls on forever, but it does not.
 This place, the May Ranch, is an island of grass in a sea of developed land.